-The last page I explained the origin of Melvin was due to my idea of Community Healthcare Concierge (CHcC).
+In the last page I explained the origin of Melvin was due to my idea of Community Healthcare Concierge (CHcC).
 During the first step in the CHcC process, a person/patient has their Concierge interview them to help them articulate where they want their journey to take them.
-In the world of Melvin and his Neighborhood, this “interview” process takes place in the form of a “Look in the Mirror” online questionnaire.
+In the world of Melvin and his Neighborhood, this interview process takes place in the form of a “Look in the Mirror”; online questionnaire.

-“The Mirror” is a series of 20 questions that aims to assess where you are in the world in terms of making an effort to better your life.
-It’s not a picture a where your at (like how pretty much all self-improvement apps operate0, but how much you’re trying.
+“The Mirror” is a series of twenty questions that aims to assess where you are in the world in terms of making an effort to better your life.
+It’s not a picture of where you’re at (like how most all self-improvement assessments operate), but how much you’re trying.
 There is no perfect “you” and we’re sure not going to try to tell you what it is.
-But what we in the form of Melvin can do is help on your journey to improve your plight in life and maybe make that journey a little less bumpy and enjoyable.
-“The Mirror” is the map to help show you the way.
+But what we in the form of Melvin can do is help you on your journey to improve your plight in life and maybe make that journey a little less bumpy and more enjoyable.
+“The Mirror” is the map that will help show you the way.

-Now the next step is to use the information you provided while looking in “The Mirror” and connect it with the resources in your community.
+The next step is to now use the information you provided while looking in “The Mirror”, and connect it with the resources in your community.
 Your community and its various neighborhoods are composed of what we call Front Porches.
 A Front Porch can be your favorite local restaurant, your neighborhood community center, that grocery store down the street or any place you and your friends use to gather and informally plan your comings and goings.
 Front Porches are what really makes up your life; and they are the lifeblood that makes up Melvin’s Neighborhood.
-It’s these Front Porches that provide the basis for you to personally build the world you really want, your Perfect World.
+It’s these Front Porches that provide the basis for you to personally build the environment you really want, your Perfect World.

-Based on the answers provided in “A Look In The Mirror” and relationships you, a Resident of Melvin’s Neighborhood, have developed with your community’s Front Porches (merchant and other organizations), each morning Melvin packages 4 to 6 suggestions from your neighborhood Front Porches in an email that is intended to nudge you towards activity that will better your human condition.
-The suggestions just don’t randomly come from the Front Porch.
+Based on the answers provided in “A Look In The Mirror” and the relationships you, as Resident of Melvin’s Neighborhood, have developed with your community’s Front Porches (merchants and other organizations), each morning Melvin packages four to six suggestions from your neighborhood Front Porches in an email that will nudge you towards activity that will better your human condition.
+The suggestions just don’t randomly come from a Front Porch though.
 They are triggered by activity and past engagements you’ve had with them (there are sixteen triggers in all).
 For example, your favorite restaurant could send you a VIP offer for a free caesar salad (healthy of course) if you spent a inordinate amount of money the last time you were in.
 Or your local hardware store could make sure you knew about their spring public gardens planting with an offer of discounted seed for your own garden.
-Melvin’s goal is to use the Front Porch community, his neighborhood, to better your physical, mental and social well-being.
+Melvin’s goal is to use the Front Porch community to better your physical, mental and social well-being.
 Melvin is your guide on the road to your Perfect World as navigate your way through your daily routine.

-For a deep dive into how Front Porches and businesses in Melvin’s Neighborhood implement a cause-driven subscription-based marketing strategy – enter here.
+For a deep dive into how Front Porches and businesses in Melvin’s Neighborhood implement a cause-driven subscription-based marketing strategy, please click here.